 (d) Draw a ray diagram and verify the above results.

-Solution: Given data is the object distance $d_o=20\,{\rm cm}$ and the focal length of a diverging lens $f=-10\,{\rm cm}$.
+Solution: The given data includes the object distance $d_o=20\,{\rm cm}$ and the focal length of a diverging lens $f=-10\,{\rm cm}$.

-(a) The thin-lens equation relates the image distance $d_i$, object distance $d_o$, and focal length $f$ as below \[\frac 1f=\frac 1d_o+\frac 1d_i\] By substituting the given information above into this equation and solving for the unknown image distance, we have \begin{align*} \frac 1f&=\frac 1d_o+\frac 1d_i \\\\ \frac 1{-10}&=\frac{1}{20}+\frac{1}{d_i}\\\\\Rightarrow \frac{1}{d_i}&=\frac{1}{-10}-\frac{1}{20}\\\\&=\frac{-2-1}{20}=\frac{-3}{20} \end{align*} By inverting the above expression, we get $d_i=-6.6\,{\rm cm}$.
+(a) The thin-lens equation relates the image distance $d_i$, object distance $d_o$, and focal length $f$ as follows: \[\frac 1f=\frac 1d_o+\frac 1d_i\] By substituting the given information into this equation and solving for the unknown image distance, we obtain \begin{align*} \frac 1f&=\frac 1d_o+\frac 1d_i \\\\ \frac 1{-10}&=\frac{1}{20}+\frac{1}{d_i}\\\\\Rightarrow \frac{1}{d_i}&=\frac{1}{-10}-\frac{1}{20}\\\\&=\frac{-2-1}{20}=\frac{-3}{20} \end{align*} Inverting the above expression gives us $d_i=-6.6\,{\rm cm}$.

-(b) According to the sign conventions for thin lenses, a minus sign for image distance indicates that the image is virtual.
+(b) According to the sign conventions for thin lenses, a negative sign for image distance indicates that the image is virtual.
+An image is called virtual when it is formed on the same side as the object.

-(c) To find the orientation of an image formed by a thin lens equation, we can use the magnification formula below: \[M=-\frac{d_i}{d_o}\] A negative magnification indicates an inverted image and a positive is for an upright image.
-Placing the image and object distances into the above formula gives \[M=-\frac{-20/3}{20}=+\frac 13\] A positive magnification was obtained, so the image is erected (upright).
+(c) To determine the orientation of an image formed by a thin lens, we can use the magnification formula: \[M=-\frac{d_i}{d_o}\] A negative magnification indicates an inverted image while a positive one indicates an upright image.
+Substituting the image and object distances into the above formula gives \[M=-\frac{-20/3}{20}=+\frac 13\] A positive magnification was obtained, so the image is erected (upright).

 Problem (2): A diverging lens has a focal length of 20 cm.
 An object is placed in different places in front of it.
 In each case, find the image properties graphically and algebraically.